 The mapping process starts with understanding your customers’ needs, motivations, and experiences.

 Many organizations start by defining a customer or buyer persona to do this.
 A customer persona is a fictionalized personality based on demographics, lifestyle, and other characteristics based on data.

 Personas help you craft experiences for a specific person by combining information from several sources, such as:

-- Conduct in-depth user interviews on real customers – both current and past
+- Conduct in-depth user interviews with real customers – both current and past

 - Chat with your support team to uncover trends in customer satisfaction